MiracleHH/CBA/README.md

     --step_size 1
 ```

-If you find this repository helpful to your research, please consider cite our work:
+If you find this repository helpful to your research, please consider citing our work:

 ```
 @article{HZBSZ23,